apache/sling-site/src/main/jbake/content/news/sling-12-released.md

 Java and HTL scripts may now be precompiled for better runtime performance and build-time checks.

-## Improvements in runmode support
+## Improvements in run mode support

 The Apache Sling Settings bundle now supports the OR (`,`) and AND (`.`) combinations of run modes and negations with `-` .